alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 ## Communication from Psychopy to Eyelink

-Call functions in `EyelinkEyetrackerForPsychopySUPA3.py` to open communication with eyetracker, to generate the calibration display and calibrate, to close the eyetracker and retrieve the eyetracking file from the Eyelink machine
+Call functions in `EyelinkEyetrackerForPsychopySUPA3.py` to open communication with eyetracker, to generate the calibration display and calibrate, to close the eyetracker and retrieve the eyetracking file from the Eyelink machine.
+That SUPA3 file is not out of date and I'm updating it.

+- See https://www.sr-research.com/support/thread-8713.html for explanation of location of Eyelink commands.

 ### Avoid going through EDF decoding